The Affordable Care Act

 The thinking behind the Individual Mandate was to ensure that adequate numbers of relatively healthy people will have medical insurance, which will spread the risk around and supposedly ensure that premium costs will remain relatively reasonable.
 Without a mandate, people might be tempted to wait to apply for a medical insurance policy until they actually needed medical care, recognizing that medical underwriting is no longer allowed and that issuance of coverage would now be guaranteed.
 If it turns out that only sick people actually get medical insurance, the treatment of their medical maladies will become increasingly more expensive, which will drive up premium prices.
 This in turn would lead to healthier people deciding not to buy any insurance at all, figuring that they could always get it if their health changed.
 This would force insurers to raise rates still further to cover their expenses, which would lead to even more healthy people opting out.
 This would result in what is known in the trade as an “insurance death spiral”, leading to progressively fewer numbers of healthy individuals and increasing numbers of unhealthy people getting medical insurance, leading to progressively higher and higher premium costs, driving still more people out of the market.
 Eventually, the premiums become so high that no one can afford them, and the system entirely collapses.
 It was felt that the absence of the Individual Mandate would have likely caused the exchanges as a whole to enter this insurance death spiral.

 The type of coverage you’ll need to have in order to avoid the penalty is called minimum essential coverage.
-Minimum essential coverage includes Marketplace insurance, most private major medical plans off the marketplace, Medicare, Medicaid, CHIP, and most employer-based coverage.
+Minimum essential coverage includes Marketplace insurance, most private major medical plans that are sold off the marketplace, Medicare, Medicaid, CHIP, and most employer-based coverage.
 Things that qualify as minimum essential coverage include:

 · Employer-sponsored coverage (including COBRA coverage and retiree coverage)